-Bread is probably one of the most universal food item that belongs to many different cuisines in different types.
-Take your baguette in Paris, a bag full of hallula in Santiago, a piece of rye bread in Berlin or some corn bread in Trabzon… Strong traditions are built in the bakeries and at homes, as it’s possible to find a different bread in each country, even in each city.
+Bread is probably one of the most universal food items that belongs to many different cuisines in different types.
+Take your baguette in Paris, a bag full of hallulla in Santiago, a piece of rye bread in Berlin or some corn bread in Trabzon… Strong traditions are built in the bakeries and at homes, as it’s possible to find a different bread in each country, even in each city.

 As we all know, this is not a very convenient time to travel abroad to try local food, but I found some alternative ways to discover new and different flavors.
-I tried 12 different recipes of bread from different countries, and baked them at home.
-Obviously nothing can be better than eating local food in its place of origin, but being able taste them at the comfort of our homes is also a great way.
+I tried twelve different recipes of bread from different countries, and baked them at home.
+Obviously nothing can be better than eating local food in its place of origin, but being able to taste them at the comfort of our homes is also a great way.
 Here are the breads that I baked for this travel:

 3) Ramazan pidesi

 Ramazan pidesi translates as Pita of Ramadan.
 A classic type of bread that is tradition in Turkey to be baked during the month of Ramadan.
-Most of the kids in Turkey would have a similar experience with this bread: The parents would sent out the kids to the bakery to buy pita.
-I remember waiting on the bakery line until the pita is out of stone oven, grabbing a pita wrapped in paper so it wouldn’t burn my hands, taking a bite from its corner and burning my mouth, walking fast back to home so the pita would be still warm.
+Most of the kids in Turkey would have a similar experience with this bread: The parents would send out the kids to the bakery to buy pita.
+I remember waiting on the bakery line until the pita was out of the stone oven, grabbing a pita wrapped in paper so it wouldn’t burn my hands, taking a bite from its corner and burning my mouth, walking fast back to home so the pita would be still warm.

 Since it’s difficult to decide which toppings to choose, I divided mine in two: one side with basil and tomato and other side with olives and rosemary.
-Of course both sides has godsend olive oil and sea salt.
+Of course both sides have godsend olive oil and sea salt.
 It’s a good option for charcuterie boards, or as a snack to accompany a glass of wine.

 Ciabatta is an Italian loaf of bread, which has a very soft texture with many air bubbles inside.
 Outside is covered with semolina flour, this gives this bread its special look.
 Along with flour, water and yeast, it also has some olive oil.
 It’s a very good option for everyday bread, easy to make and eat.